12 Trekking Places In Nashik

 1. Harihar Fort

 It is famous for its 80-degree vertical stairs, which cut through the rocks.
-Its breathtaking panoramic views of the Sahyadri range and its history attract the viewers.
+Its breathtaking wide-ranging views of the Sahyadri range and its history attract the viewers.

 AddressHarshewadi, Maharashtra 422001